Admissions

 13

-AP credit in economics satisfies the ECON-UA 1 Introduction to Macroeconomics and ECON-UA 2 Introduction to Microeconomics requirements of: the major and minor in economics; the major in international relations (but only for students who enter CAS in and after fall 2016); and the minor in business studies.
+AP credit in Economics satisfies the ECON-UA 1 Introduction to Macroeconomics and/or ECON-UA 2 Introduction to Microeconomics (as applicable) requirements of: the major and minor in Economics; the major in International Relations; the major in Public Policy; and the minor in Business Studies.

 14